shirleyzhang2/autobuilder/README.md

 This project was developed in 2019 by the University of Toronto Seismic Design Team.

-For the most up-to-date version, see Autobuilder 3.0 which offers more flexibility in design and a functional GUI interface.
+For the most up-to-date version, see Autobuilder 3.0 which offers more flexibility in design and a functional user interface.